Clean and Safe for All

 - Public Hearing Notification (10 days prior to Public Hearing date: delivery, newspaper, and sign on property).

-- Public Hearing and Council consideration of third reading.
+- Public Hearing and Council consideration of third reading on Feb.
+24, 2020.

 - Council considers application for final reading.